tmiraglio/SUREHYP/README.md

 This package uses SMARTS: Simple Model of the Atmospheric Radiative Transfer of Sunshine, and an updated function from the py-SMARTS package.

 ### SMARTS
-**Users can download SMARTS 2.9.5 from https://www.nrel.gov/grid/solar-resource/smarts.html, or contact Dr. Christian A. Gueymard (Chris@SolarConsultingServices.com) to obtain the latest version available.**
+**Users can download SMARTS 2.9.5 from [NREL](https://www.nrel.gov/grid/solar-resource/smarts.html), or contact Dr. Christian A. Gueymard (Chris@SolarConsultingServices.com) to obtain the latest version available.**

-Users will have to update the path and the file names depending on their SMARTS version and installation folder in the functions `runSMARTS` and `smartsALL_original` of `atmoCorrection.py`.
+Users will have to update the path and the file names depending on their SMARTS version and installation folder in the functions `runSMARTS` and `smartsALL_original` of [atmoCorrection](./func/atmoCorretion.py).
 Please note that depending on the SMARTS version, some output variables from SMARTS may have different names and therefore need to be updated.
 The names used in the present script are those of SMARTS v.2.9.8.1.

 ### py-SMARTS
-py-SMARTS (https://github.com/NREL/pySMARTS) is shared under a BSD-3-Clause license:
+[py-SMARTS](https://github.com/NREL/pySMARTS) is shared under a BSD-3-Clause license:

 Copyright (c) 2021 National Renewable Energy Laboratory, University of Arizona Board of Regents